Last updated: 24/04/2024

-AIM – European Brands Association (“AIM”, “we” or “us”) respects your privacy and is committed to protecting your personal data or personal information (herein, “personally identifiable information”).
-This privacy notice will inform you as to how we look after your personally identifiable information when you visit the AIM website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
+AIM – European Brands Association (“AIM”, “we” or “us”) respects your privacy and is committed to protecting your personal data or personal information (herein, “Personal Data”).
+This privacy notice will inform you as to how we look after your Personal Data when you visit the AIM website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 1. IMPORTANT INFORMATION AND WHO WE ARE